 Dia de Muertos has its roots in indigenous beliefs tracing back 3,000 years.
-Historically, it was disrespectful to the Nahua peoples to mourn the dead.
-The native people saw death as just another natural step on the continuation of the life cycle.
+Historically, it was disrespectful to the Nahua people to mourn the dead.
+The native people saw death as just another natural step in the continuation of the life cycle.
 There was no heaven or hell.

 According to National Geographic: